-Copies of at least two letters which are legible with potential buyers names (one letter with two potential buyers names is not acceptable) to potential buyers are due in the Youth Fair office by 5:00 P.M., December 13, 2019 or postmarked (no metered mail, email or fax copy accepted) on that date and should be marked to the attention of the committee for the department they are selling.
-If one letter is sent to a potential buyer and is used for several different projects (hog, cake, blueberry plant, citrus tree, peach tree or plant buyer letter), a separate copy must be sent to the Youth Fair office by 5:00 P.M., December 13, 2019 .
-Exhibitors not submitting copies of two letters to potential buyers to the Youth Fair office by 5:00 P.M., December 13, 2019 .
+Copies of at least two letters which are legible with potential buyers names (one letter with two potential buyers names is not acceptable) to potential buyers are due in the Youth Fair office by 5:00 P.M., December 11, 2020 or postmarked (no metered mail, email or fax copy accepted) on that date and should be marked to the attention of the committee for the department they are selling.
+If one letter is sent to a potential buyer and is used for several different projects (hog, cake, blueberry plant, citrus tree, peach tree or plant buyer letter), a separate copy must be sent to the Youth Fair office addressed to each committee.
+Exhibitors not submitting copies of two letters to potential buyers to the Youth Fair office by 5:00 P.M., December 11, 2020, will be fined.
+Market Hog Exhibitors will be fined \$50.00 to be deducted from sale check.
+Market Steer Exhibitors will be fined \$100 to be deducted from sale check.
+No buyer letters will be accepted after December 11, 2020.
 Letters postmarked by the deadline are acceptable.
 NO ELECTRONIC COPIES WILL BE ACCEPTED.